FelipeSeiberlich/neglected-things/README.md

 ## Credits

-I would like to credit [Canva](https://www.canva.com/)for all imaginary and video used on [NEGLECTED THINGS](https://felipeseiberlich.github.io/neglected-things) website.
+I would like to credit [Canva](https://www.canva.com/) for all imaginary and video used on [NEGLECTED THINGS](https://felipeseiberlich.github.io/neglected-things) website.
 I also would like to credit [W3Schools](https://www.w3schools.com/) and [Kevin Powell YouTube channel](https://www.youtube.com/) for helping me with the development of Neglected Things' Nav bar and animations using the transition element.
 In relation to the README.md file, I would like to credit [Tim Nelson](https://github.com/TravelTimN) for developing this amazing tool [Markdown Builder by Tim Nelson](https://traveltimn.github.io/markdown-builder) used to help generate the Markdown files.
 This generator provides guidance to the students in providing well structured documentation.